se-for-sci/se-for-sci.github.io/content/week07_design/designpatt.md

 Python will be corrected when we cover static types.

 Generators can be used as a programming model.
-For example, you might have the following imperative code to counts the words in a file:
+For example, you might have the following imperative code to count the words in a file:

 ```python
 with open(name, encoding="utf-8") as f: